eclipse-kura/kura/docs/kura-wires/script-components/nashorn-script-filter.md

 ## Creating and emitting wire records

-New mutable Wire Record instances can be created using the `newWireRecord(void) -> WireRecordWrapper` function.
-The properties of a mutable WireRecord can be modified by setting Javascript object properties.
-The properties of a WireRecord object must be instances of the TypedValue class created using the `new<type>Value()` family of functions.
+New mutable `WireRecord` instances can be created using the `newWireRecord(void) -> WireRecordWrapper` function.
+The properties of a mutable `WireRecord` can be modified by setting Javascript object properties.
+The properties of a `WireRecord` object must be instances of the [`TypedValue`](https://github.com/eclipse/kura/blob/develop/kura/org.eclipse.kura.api/src/main/java/org/eclipse/kura/type/TypedValue.java) class created using the `new<type>Value()` family of functions.
 Setting different kind of objects as properties of a WireRecord will result in an exception.

 The **output** global variable is an object that can be used for emitting WireRecords.
 This object contains a list of WireRecords that will be emitted when the script execution finishes, if no exceptions are thrown.
 New records can be added to the list using the `add(WireRecordWrapper)` function.
 It is also possible to emit records contained in the received WireEnvelope.